rackerlabs/design-system/_component_design/actions-menu.md

 <div class="hxRow"  markdown="1">

-{% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}
+{% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-### Specifications
+## Specifications

+Use the following specifications when you construct actions menus.

 Section headers in the menu are optional.
 They are used if clarity is needed, or if there are more than seven actions in the list.